-The amounts of revenues and certain expense items for the thirteen weeks ended November 29, 2008 and November 24, 2007, and the percentage changes in revenues and certain expense items as a percentage of total revenues between these periods are presented in the following table.
+The amounts of revenues and certain expense items for the thirteen and thirty-nine weeks ended May 30, 2009 and the thirteen and forty weeks ended May 31, 2008, and the percentage changes in revenues and certain expense items as a percentage of total revenues between these periods, are presented in the following table.
 Operating costs presented in the table below include merchandise costs related to the amortization of rental merchandise in service and direct sales as well as labor and other production, service and delivery costs associated with operating our industrial laundries, Specialty Garments facilities, First Aid locations and our distribution center.
 Selling and administrative costs include costs related to our sales and marketing functions, as well as general and administrative costs associated with our corporate offices and operating locations including information systems, engineering, materials management, manufacturing planning, finance, budgeting, and human resources.